strets123/frictionless-pres/PITCHME.md

 * We would like to convert the json to an array of the desired fields
 * tabulator.Stream is already using ijson parser
-* This has support for iterating keys in json
-* We can pass in a schema which encodes the exact json normalisation desired
+* We can use this to walk through the json structure and flatten the keys

 ---